Centro Ybor station

-Centro Ybor (formerly known as Tampa Bay Federal Credit Union or Federal Credit Union) is a TECO Line streetcar station in historic Ybor City.
+Centro Ybor (formerly known as Tampa Bay Federal Credit Union) is a TECO Line streetcar station in historic Ybor City.
 The station has one island platform, located on a passing siding, that allows for trams to pass by each other on the single track line.
 Just west of the stations, there are two pedestrian overpasses over 8th Avenue that are part of the Centro Ybor complex.